aneeshep/metamorph-docs/docs/usageGuide.md

 To delete the node

 <pre><code>
-kubectl -n metal3 delete bmh node1
+cd sites/vvig/node1
+kustomize build --enable_alpha_plugins . | kubectl delete -f -
 </code></pre>

 *Note: Delete action will not wipe the OS/VirtualDisk on the target node.*